What actually is perfect pitch – and how do I get it?

 Only about one in 10,000 people have it, so if you do have the knack – go you.

 OK, so how do I get perfect pitch?

-According to Brady (1970), Ward and Burns (1999) and Levitin and Rogers (2005), “training that begins after the age of 9 very rarely leads to [perfect pitch], and there are no known cases of an adult successfully acquiring it.”
+Some people believe you can only have ‘true’ perfect pitch by being born with it.
+According to Brady (1970), Ward and Burns (1999) and Levitin and Rogers (2005), “training that begins after the age of nine very rarely leads to [perfect pitch], and there are no known cases of an adult successfully acquiring it.”

+But there is also evidence that you can develop perfect pitch without having a mystical, innate ability.
 A study carried out a few years ago at the University of Chicago tested a group of students with varied amounts of musical experience, before and after a period of pitch recognition training.

 The students showed significant improvement after the training, and those tested a few months later had retained the ability to recreate the notes, without any reference.

-It’s a lot more common among musicians, and can be as simple as asking a musician to play an ‘E’, while giving them an ‘F’ as a reference.
+Relative pitch is a bit different, in that it allows you to identify a note by comparing it to a reference tone.
+It is a lot more common among musicians, and can be as simple as asking a musician to play an ‘E’, while giving them an ‘F’ as a reference.

 Mariah Carey has it, as did Michael Jackson, Ella Fitzgerald and Bing Crosby.
 Charlie Puth, for all his current popularity, was supposedly bullied at school for having perfect pitch.
-He told The Independent: “I found out that I had something 0.5 per cent of the population has, a type of perfect pitch, where I can hear notes and play them back right away,” he told The Independent.
+He told The Independent: “I found out that I had something 0.5 per cent of the population has, a type of perfect pitch, where I can hear notes and play them back right away.